 - 4.1 The Chief Fire Officer is the senior officer who leads and takes responsibility of the service.
-The organisation has an annual revenue budget of approximately £33million and an average annual capital budget of £4million and is responsible for a wide range of services under the Fire and Rescue Services Act 2004, employing some 856 staff. - 4.2 The role of the Chief Fire Officer is a full time appointment.
+The organisation has an annual revenue budget of approximately £33million and an average annual capital budget of £4million and is responsible for a wide range of services under the Fire and Rescue Services Act 2004, employing some 852 staff. - 4.2 The role of the Chief Fire Officer is a full time appointment.
 Post holders are appointed on merit, against objective criteria, following public advertisement.
 They are appointed by the Fire and Rescue Authority. - 4.3 As head of the paid service, the Chief Fire Officer works closely with elected members to deliver the strategic aims of the Authority.
-Each year following a series of meetings of the Improvement Planning Working Group, the Fire and Rescue Authority identify improvement and well-being objectives for the following year.
-In 2018/19 these related to: - To deliver a comprehensive programme of prevention activity aimed at helping to keep people and communities safe from accidental fires in living accommodation; - To secure the Authority's financial sustainability by maintaining the 3-year financial strategy that can combine the use of reserves, increasing financial contributions and making service reductions; - To seek opportunities to work with other organisations to offer a wider range of integrated services to the public of North Wales.
+Each year following a series of meetings of the Improvement Planning Working Group, the Fire and Rescue Authority identify four improvement and well-being objectives for the following year.
+In 2017/18 these related to: - continuing to keep people safe from fire in their homes; - taking a new approach to meeting the Fire and Rescue Authority's costs; - protecting all North Wales communities with better planning of firefighting crews - exploring how the Fire and Rescue Authority can provide more and different services for North Wales communities.